All India Democratic Students' Organisation

 All India Democratic Students' Organisation (AIDSO) is a student organisation in India.
 It was founded on 28 December 1954.
 AIDSO demands scientific, secular and democratic education for all.
 Its motto is struggle, unity, progress.

 Basic outlook

 The AIDSO aims to fight against injustice, oppression and exploitation and promote social transformation.
+It considers the socialist transformation of society for achieving this liberation and justice.